Hartford Cerebral Palsy Attorney

 Understanding Cerebral Palsy Cases in Hartford

 Cerebral palsy is often the result of brain injury or malformation that occurs before, during, or after birth.
-These cases can arise from medical malpractice, including but not limited to:

 - Birth asphyxia: Insufficient oxygen during birth can result in brain damage.